 Programming as a Career (even if you aren't in Computer Science!)

 English students interested in career opportunities in government should consider taking courses in Political Science.
 Careers in government are appealing because they often come with benefits such as pension plans, good salaries, and health plans.
 Like most jobs suited for English majors, it is important to be able to communicate well, research, and analyze.

 Jobs in federal government require analytical skills and the ability to incorporate ideas and research in writing, as well as skills in mathematics and statistics.
 Those who enter careers in the federal government usually come from experience at the state and local level.
 State and local government require the same skills, but internships during undergraduate studies are helpful in finding work.
 Students should also consider getting a master’s degree in public administration.
 Jobs in government and political science encompass a wide range of areas such as the private sector, campaigning, political office, and event planning.
 Many offices in government need writers, technical writers, researchers, and editors.
 With proper education and experience, some English students even find work in international affairs.

 Another way to begin a career in government is becoming a congressional aide.
 Getting this job requires communication skills, computer skills, knowledge of current affairs, a background in volunteering, and versatility.
 A resume outlining these skills and experience is essential when applying for this job.

 Being a lobbyist is another way to begin working in government.
-Lobbyist need to be able to communicate and research well.
+Lobbyists need to be able to communicate and research well.
 No experience is technically needed, but knowledge on political and current affairs is important.
-Lobbyist can work for public or private agencies that promote specific issues by soliciting members of a legislature.
+Lobbyists can work for public or private agencies that promote specific issues by soliciting members of a legislature.
 While the job has negative connotations, many lobbyists work for nonprofit organizations by pushing the issues of public protection, civil rights, and social justice.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500